Mariawald Abbey: Old Rite

 During the tumultuous 1960s, the abbey embraced the current liturgical fashions.
 However, in 2008 on the Feast of the Presentation of Our Lady in the Temple (21 November), Mariawald Abbey gained from Pope Benedict XVI permission to return to the Old Rite and their original religious discipline.
 This makes Mariawald unique among Trappist monasteries around the world, in that they adhere to their traditional, strict rule, including the office of the liturgical books in force in the Catholic Church in 1962 (particularly the traditional Latin Mass according to the old Trappist use).
+2010, Mariawald attempted to establish an academic program for the training of religious priests, but no course of study was completed.

+Closure and transformation

+By the end of January 2018, it became known that somewhere in the year the abbey would be closed and the monks distributed over other abbeys.

+The monastery was officially closed.
+However, the tavern and bookshop remained open, and liqueur production was still ongoing.

+The abbey's motto is Luceat lux vestra ("Let your light shine"), from Matthew 5:16.